 Along with all other employers with 250 or more employees, Birketts LLP is required to analyse and report on our gender pay gap; usually on an annual basis.
 The unprecedented global pandemic meant that the requirement to report in 2020 was suspended, which is why you may note that these figures are missing.

-It is worth clarifying that the pay gap measures the difference between average hourly earnings for men and women.
-It is not a comparison of pay rates for men and women in the same role.
-We are confident that men and women are paid equally for equal work here at Birketts, but we do intend to verify this with an Equal Pay audit.
+The gender pay gap measures the difference between average earnings for men and women, but is not a comparison of pay rates for men and women who carry out the same role.

-Inevitably, the figures do not show the whole picture.
-Like many law firms, we have a large secretarial community who account almost a fifth of employees.
-This cohort happen to be made up entirely of women, which inevitably skews our figures.
+Inevitably, the figures on their own can be deceptive.
+76% of our employees are female and like many law firms, we have a large secretarial cohort.
+This secretarial community account almost a fifth of employees and also happens to be made up entirely of women, which inevitably skews our figures.

 We are proud to offer a staff profit share scheme to all employees with the relevant length of service, allowing our employees to be rewarded for the firm’s overall success.
 The bonus is paid as a percentage of basic salary which impacts our bonus gap, as does the fact that 96% of our part time workers are female, so their bonus has been pro-rated.

 Our female Partnership cohort continues to expand, now making up 37% of the Partnership (as of October 2021), with the number of female partners doubling since April 2020.

 Despite the above, and while our most recent results are encouraging, we know that we still have more work to do.
 We are committed to taking further steps to narrow this gap and ensure that every member of the Birketts family has the same opportunities to develop and achieve their full potential.